 - Project management information systems (PMIS) — Automation tools like scheduling tools

 Enterprise environment factors are so important that they can enhance or reduce the project management options and positively or negatively impact the project success.

 What are Organizational Process Assets?

-Most organizations have developed a range of templates, contracts, registers, and assessment tools to assist the management of the project.
-Organizations have also acquired knowledge in the form of lessons learned and the organization’s knowledge base that can be very useful.
+Most organizations have developed a range of templates, contracts, registers, and assessment tools to assist the management of their projects.
+Organizations have also acquired knowledge in the form of lessons learned—and the organization’s knowledge base that can be very useful.

 Therefore, Organizational Process Assets would include anything the organization has acquired that you can use in the management of the project.
-They are formal and informal plans, policies, procedures, and guidelines.
-These are very important for the planning stage, Irrespective of the nature of the project.
+They include formal and informal plans, policies, procedures, and guidelines.
+These are very important for the planning stage, irrespective of the nature of the project.
 Whether your project is long-term or short-term, OPAs are a must.